ckeditor/ckeditor4-docs/docs/guide/dev/installation/README.md

 npm install --save ckeditor
 ```

+For more detailed information you can check guide {@link guide/dev/package_managers/README Installing CKEditor with Package Managers}.

 ## Trying Out

 CKEditor comes with a sample that you can check to verify if the installation was successful as well as a few "next steps" ideas and references to further resources.